MintThemes/malachi/readme.txt

 VERSION HISTORY

+= 1.0.2.9 = July 11, 2013
+-Changed size of mp-links icons as the fonts were updated

 = 1.0.2.8 = July 9, 2013
 -Updated plugin checker class for servers that don't allow cross domain downloading